 being sick is no fun. it can leave you feeling anxious or worried.

 when you worry about your health, you are cheated out of living the life you want.

-Our syrup is home-crafted in small batches, using fresh or fresh-frozen elderberries.
+Our syrup is hand-crafted in small batches, using fresh-frozen elderberries.
 More specifically, Sambucus Nigra, which is the European black elderberry.
-Our fresh-frozen berries are wild-harvested in Europe and flash frozen before shipping to the U.S. This means that our berries are picked at the peak of freshness and handled carefully right away to ensure they are fresh and packed full of all the good stuff for your syrup.
+Our fresh-frozen berries are harvested by hand in Europe and flash frozen before shipping to the U.S. This means that our berries are picked at the peak of freshness and carefully handled to ensure they are exceptionally fresh and full of all the good stuff for your syrup!

-Additionally, our core family recipe uses only real food ingredients like raw local honey, real lemon, and ceylon cinnamon.
+Additionally, our core family recipe uses only real food ingredients like raw honey from Minnesota beekeepers, real lemon, and ceylon cinnamon.
 We also use only organic ingredients that we get as locally as possible.